-- Intermittent explosive disorder (IED) is characterized by short, intense outbursts of anger that can leave destruction in their wake.
+- Intermittent explosive disorder (IED) is characterized by recurrent behavioral outbursts with high rates of anger and serious impulsive aggression toward others.

 - People with IED may have brain abnormalities that foster impulsivity.